inaimathi/langnostic/resources/posts/tasm-009.md

 - Chat GPT went crazy.
 Apparently has something to do with the sampling kernel?
 - NVIDIA made lots of money (note to self, buy more NVIDIA shares?
 Possibly also ASML)
   - AMD might be catching up here?
-Drvier installation is hit-or-miss, see [here](https://www.reddit.com/r/radeon/comments/133ectw/just_bought_a_fx_speedster_merc310_radeon_rx_7900/), [here](https://www.youtube.com/watch?v=d_CgaHyA_n4) and possibly [here](https://github.com/vosen/ZLUDA) but the cards are pretty low-priced comparably.
+Driver installation is hit-or-miss, see [here](https://www.reddit.com/r/radeon/comments/133ectw/just_bought_a_fx_speedster_merc310_radeon_rx_7900/), [here](https://www.youtube.com/watch?v=d_CgaHyA_n4) and possibly [here](https://github.com/vosen/ZLUDA) but the cards are pretty low-priced comparably.
 If you're on the hunt for some cheap 24G workhorses, possibly check it out?
 It definitely takes more work
 - Google gemini gets inclusive (and provides kind of a strong argument in favor of open source/in-house models)
 - Air Canada chatbot hallucinates refund policy, which is then enforced in court.
 - Canada is lagging behind the US in AI adoption (some contention about whether we should be pursuing the US model or the European model)